Albert Geyser: Family background and early life

 Albert Geyser was born to Maria Johanna Albertina ("Nina") Lamprecht and Petrus Geyser on 10 February 1918 on a farm near Naboomspruit, Transvaal province (now the town of Mookgophong in the Limpopo Province).
 Petrus and Maria had three children, including Albert's brother, Hendrik Johannes Geyser.
 The Geyser progenitor had immigrated to South Africa in 1725, and Albert's great-grandfather and grandfather had been among the founding members of the Nederduitsch Hervormde Kerk (NHK).

 Albert Geyser attended primary school in Ermelo, and matriculated from the Hoërskool (High School) Ermelo in 1935.
 With his brother, Hendrik, he was admitted to the University of Pretoria, with both intending to become ministers in the NHK.
 Albert earned his BA degree in Greek and Latin cum laude in 1938, followed by a BD in 1940.
 As denominational regulations required a minimum age of 23 years for appointment as a minister, Geyser worked in Cape Town until he became eligible in 1941.
 He was then invited to serve the congregations at Heilbron and at Parys in the Free State, where he was ordained and ministered from 1941 to 1943.

-In the early 1940s Geyser married Celia van der Westhuisen in Rustenburg and the couple had three sons and two daughters.
+In the early 1940s Geyser married Cecilia Margaretha van der Westhuysen in Rustenburg and the couple had three sons and two daughters.

 Geyser continued his studies at Pretoria and earned an MA in Greek and Latin in 1943.
 He served as minister of the NHK's Pretoria North-West congregation from 1944–1945.
 He completed additional courses in Aramaic and Syriac in 1945, adding these to his sound knowledge of Afrikaans, Hebrew, Greek, Latin, French, German, Dutch and English; meaning that he could "read 10 languages."

 He earned a Doctor Divinitatis degree with distinction in 1946 on the topic of the genealogy of Jesus, also at the University of Pretoria.
 Geyser's was the first doctorate to be awarded by the Theology Faculty.